atharvnaidu69/WesoBlog-Dev-Journey-Journal/public/README.md

 # WesoBlog 🚀📝

-<p>Welcome to **WesoBlog** – a developer blog where we document the journey of building our social media app from scratch (and yes, writing this makes us feel productive).</p>
+Welcome to **WesoBlog** – a developer blog where we document the journey of building our social media app from scratch (and yes, writing this makes us feel productive).

 This project isn’t just about shipping features – it’s about sharing the build process, challenges, and experiments in real-time.